wrapperband/FeathercoinWalletGuide/README.md

 Mining is done by 3rd parties using feathercoind (server daemon), additional software and hard ware.

+The miners are distributed, so in order to prove they are doing work they continuously try to find the next block.
+They do this by producing block chain answers then testing them, and others being broadcast, against the "Feathercoin successful block criteria".
+Some of those criteria include adding a certain amount of transactions information if available, information from the previous blocks and an encoding difficulty above a predefined level.

+If two blocks are broadcast on the network with equal value otherwise, it is the block on the longest chain that will eventually convince all clients that it is the valid block.
+If a payment has been made on the shorter blockchain and there is a conflict, eventually it will be orphaned and become available to add to main or correct chain.
+This process happens all the time with POW blockchains and is intrinsic in its operation.

-The feathercoind program includes the wallet transaction verification algorithms and functions, but without the Graphical user interface (GUI).
+The feathercoind program (daemon) includes the wallet transaction verification algorithms and functions, but without the Graphical user interface (GUI).

 Feathercoin has had it's Proof of work (POW) algorithm enhanced to make it more compatible with distributed mining on widely available commercial graphics cards.
+To achieve this a new hardened version of scrypt was introduced called Neoscrypt [Ref 6].

+Neoscrypt is a strong memory intensive key derivation function developed by John Doering, aka "Ghostlander", a developer for Feathercoin and Phoenixcoin.

+Comparing algorithms, this means that it is now "harder" to mine each block with Neoscrypt, so difficulty of 100 KHash/s of Fethercoin mining is equivalent to 1 MHash/s of scrypt mining.

-The GPUs do the mathematical cryptographic calculations and compatible mining software such as NSGminer use that to test if the have found a block and process the transactions.
+The GPUs (Graphics Processors) do the mathematical cryptographic calculations and compatible mining software such as NSGminer use those results to test if the have found a block and process the transactions.

 It is the feathercoind (or daemon software) that confirms that a block is valid and spreads that block of transactions round the Peer to Pear network to all the other wallets and miners.
 A block becomes the next on the blockchain when it is accepted by more than 50% of the network as part of a correct and valid chain.